 1. The AREssentials include Archiflash Desktop and the Solutions book.
-Both are comprehensive, must have, study tools to be used throughout your entire ARE journey, packaged together at a discount.
+Both are comprehensive, must have, study tools to be used throughout your entire ARE journey, packaged together at a 15% savings.

-- For multiple choice, the Archiflash Desktop software covers all divisions.
+- Archiflash Desktop software covers all multiple-choice divisions.
 Study at your own pace while also preparing for the graphic vignettes.

-- For the graphic vignettes, the book, Solutions-Understanding the Graphic Vignettes of the ARE, is a thorough how-to manual where you'll learn how to approach and solve each of the 11 graphic vignettes, in detail.
+- Solutions-Understanding the Graphic Vignettes of the ARE, is a thorough how-to manual where you'll learn how to approach and solve each of the 11 graphic vignettes.

 2. The Vignette Package for each division provides you with the tools to learn AND practice solving the vignettes successfully.
 Each package includes all of these proven study tools at a discount: